Civilization: Beyond Earth: Rising Tide

 Sid Meier's Civilization: Beyond Earth: Rising Tide, is the official expansion pack for the turn-based strategy video game Civilization: Beyond Earth that was announced on May 18, 2015 and released on October 9, 2015.

 The expansion's features include an improved diplomacy system, expanded water gameplay (which includes floating cities), a new artifact system and hybrid affinities.
 It is set in the aftermath of the first wave of colonies, in which the people of Earth continue to struggle for existence.
 New factions have arisen and have launched a new wave of colonies off planet.

 The biggest change in Rising Tide is the addition of aquatic cities.
 Unlike land based cities, or even ocean cities in previous iterations of the game, aquatic based cities can move.
 In addition to the major changes, Rising Tide adds two new biomes: frigid, an ice world; and primordial, a geologically active world.
 Four new sponsors have also been added.

 Reception

 Civilization: Beyond Earth received positive reviews.
 It received an aggregated score of 80% on GameRankings based on 52 reviews and 81/100 on Metacritic based on 78 reviews.

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Civilization: Beyond Earth for "Strategy/Simulation Game of the Year".

 Daniel Tack from Game Informer gave the game 9/10, praising the new affinity system which influence players take on how to approach the alien life and the future of humanity on the new planet.
 He also praised the interesting sound effects, comprehensive advice guide and high replay value.